In this section:

 The Book Details page is designed to tell us everything important about your book.

 The Profile page is designed for you to tell us everything important about you as an author and your “author platform:

-Of course if you are offered a contract you can edit your Book Details right up to before the manuscript goes into production, and you can make changes to your Profile at any time, but it’s in your interest to get this info as polished as possible as early as possible.
+Of course, if you are offered a contract, you can edit your Book Details right up to the point the manuscript goes into production, and you can make changes to your Profile at any time.
+But it’s in your interest to get this info as polished as possible as early as possible.

 Book details you need to fill out:

 For guidance on how to complete each item on the Book Details page, put your cursor over the title, and the word "help" will appear.
 Click on it for more information.

 You can access your Profile page by clicking "Profile" on the left-hand menu.
 Your "author platform" defines your reputation and your reach, including your social-media networks.
 The size of your platform helps us predict the likely sales of your book, which is crucial to awarding a contract.
 Your author platform consists of: